-Over the years thousands of professional have participated in negotiation programs at the Program on Negotiation (PON) at Harvard Law School.
+Over the years thousands of professionals have participated in negotiation programs at the Program on Negotiation (PON) at Harvard Law School.
 And after a few months or years of putting their negotiation skills and techniques to work, participants inevitably ask us, what’s next?

 The Program on Negotiation is pleased to announce the Negotiation Master Class, … Read More